MNiMORPH/core-piston/README.md

 **Design by Bobby Schulz.** Please attribute following CC BY-SA 4.0 (see the [license](LICENSE)) [Add persistent Zenodo link and DOI here once these are generated.]

-This core piston is made to work with **MODEL** of gravity coring device **TUBE DIAMETER**.
+This core piston is made to work with a Pylonex HTH Gravity Corer with a 70mm tube diamter.
 The honeycomb structure within the 3D print ensures that it floats when invariably dropped into the water.

 ## Technical specifications